Valien/Bash-alicious/README.md

 * `DeleteSQLBackups.ps1` -- This script runs through a specified folder and removes all SQL Express backups (.bak) after an X amount of time.

+* `ExtractMulti-Zips.ps1` -- This script simply extracts all .zip files in current working directory.

 * `FileCount.ps1` -- This script just runs through a bunch of folders and outputs a total file count to a .txt file

 * `RemoveTempFiles.ps1` -- This script removes temporary files in whatever directory you set.
 Similar to the DeleteSQLBackups.ps1 script.